jjgrainger/PostTypes/README.md

 ## Migrating from v2 to v3

-> Important: v3.0 is a breaking release.
+> **Important**: v3.0 is a breaking release.
 Existing v2 post type and taxonomy definitions will not work without modification.
+Please review the migration guide in the [documentation](https://posttypes.jjgrainger.co.uk) on how to upgrade to version 3.

 ## Requirements